-- How to make vegan mayo thicker? - The recipe calls for silken tofu which yields the perfect creaminess and thickness to dress a classic potato salad.
+How to make the mayo thicker? - The recipe calls for silken tofu which yields the perfect creaminess and thickness to dress a classic potato salad.
 If a thicker and spreadable mayo is desired all you need to do is use a firm block of tofu instead to which you’ll add 1/4 cup cashew milk.

-- Can you freeze vegan mayo? - I would not recommend freezing it as you’ll lose that lovely emulsion when defrosting.
+Can you freeze this mayo? - I would not recommend freezing it as you’ll lose that lovely emulsion when defrosting.
 But there’s really no need to freeze it as you can whip up a perfect batch in less than 5 minutes and it can be stored in the fridge for up to a week.
 Do not keep at room temperature as it can definitely go bad.

-- Which oil is best to use? - Technically any neutral oil would work here.
+Which oil is best to use? - Technically any neutral oil would work here.
 I’m in a committed relationship with cold pressed extra virgin olive oil but any oil you like will work here.
 Extra light olive oil is really neutral but I don’t mind the flavor of regular olive oil.
 Fat is fat so i made peace with that and enjoy a treat now and again.